Meli978/Javascript/README.md

 # Javascript

-In this folder, you will find many useful pieces of codes
+In this folder, you will find many useful pieces of javascript codes